timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 >You can read more about data retention with continuous aggregates in
 >the [*Data retention*][sec-data-retention] section.

-Time-series data is typically ordered, so it is usually the last bucket that gets most of the updates.
-Recomputing the last bucket when new data arrives negates many of the benefits of using continuous aggregation.
-Older buckets rarely get updated and are usually aggregated only once.

-As a result, it is recommended to configure continuous aggregate policies with a positive `end_interval`, that is, the materialization will lag behind the most recent time by this amount.
-A recommended value is at least one time bucket.

 A continuous aggregate may be dropped by using the `DROP MATERIALIZED VIEW` command.
 It does not affect the data in the hypertable from which the continuous aggregate is derived (`conditions` in the example